 Ibrahim drew comments and stares.
-No one wanted to feel alien in their own skin and he would slip out of the way, finding something to do in the back until their attention went elsewhere or he pretended not to have heard anything.
-He simpered and it hurt to do it but once he was working with his uncle, he would earn respect without being made to suffer for it.
+No one wanted to feel alien in their own skin.
+He would slip out of the way, finding something to do in the back until their attention went elsewhere, or he pretended not to have heard anything.
+He simpered and it hurt to do it, but once he was working with his uncle, he would earn respect without being made to suffer for it.

 He was running late.

 He saw the mosque and quickened his pace before a massive hand slapped him backwards.
 He smelled his hair burning and his eardrops popped like balloons as he fell backwards, breaking his coccyx against the sidewalk.